doitintl/iris3/README.md

 Iris is easily extendable to support labeling of other GCP services.
 You will need to create a Python file in the `/plugins` directory, with a subclass of `Plugin`.
 The Python file and class name should be the same, except for case.
-(The filename should be lowercase.)
+(The filename should be lowercase and the class name in Title case.)

 In addition to implementing abstract methods, you will need `_get_<LABELNAME>` methods This application will add labels that are defined in the `config.json` file